MrBomber0x001/MrBomber0x001.github.io/_posts/2022-10-19-tsql-transaction-processing1.md

 ## Controlling Errors of Transcations (XACT_ABORT & XACT_STATE)

-`XACT_ABORT` specified whthere the currenct transction will be automatically rolled back when an error occrus
+`XACT_ABORT` specified where the currenct transction will be automatically rolled back when an error occrus

 It can be set to on or off.